Official Rugby World Cup 2023 South Africa Rugby Shirts from Nike

 In 2019, the Springboks took part at the Rugby World Cup hosted in Japan.
 The Boks were in a group with previous holders New Zealand, Italy, Namibia and Canada.
 In their initial match, they lost to the All Blacks 23-13, however, they went on to defeat all the other pool contenders.
 This ensured South Africa would qualify from their group in 2nd place and proceed to the 1/4 finals.

 The Boks then powered on to the final defeating Japan, Wales and finally England in the final to win the William Webb Ellis trophy for the third time.
-It has been hailed as yet another iconic moment for South Africa with Siya Kolisi, their first ever black captain, lifting the trophy for his country.
+It has been hailed as yet another iconic moment for South Africa with Siya Kolisi, their first-ever black captain, lifting the trophy for his country.

 The draw has taken place for France 2023 and the Springboks have been placed in Pool B alongside Ireland, Scotland, Romania and the Asia/Pacific 1 qualifier.
-The nations who tops the table will face the runner-up of Pool A, whilst second place will play the winner of that pool
+The nation who tops the table will face the runner-up of Pool A, whilst second place will play the winner of that pool

 South Africa Rugby World Cup 2023 Fixtures